Ernie Preate: Reform

 As a lobbyist, Preate has promoted legislative consideration of public policy initiatives such as provision of tests to prisoners.
 This proposal was signed into law on July 10, 2002.
 He also calls for Pennsylvania to do a first in a generation study of the prisoner population to see if there are better ways that the 7,500 mentally ill and intellectually disabled prisoners can be compassionately dealt with, that the 7,000 Hepatitis C prisoners can be effectively treated, that the thousands of sick, disabled, or dying geriatric prisoners can be humanely managed, and, that Pennsylvania's often arbitrary and rehabilitative stifling parole system be revamped.
 For such advocacy, he was appointed to the Legislative Joint State Government Advocacy Committee studying those issues.

 In the Spring of 2008, he testified before the U.S. Congress at the request of Representative John Dingell (Democrat from Michigan), Chair House Judiciary Committee on the reforms to the Prisoner Litigation Control Act.
 He attributes his changed views to the insight and perspective he experienced as a defendant and prisoner in the Criminal Justice System, and, to his near-death experience as a result of a motorcycle accident he suffered in June, 1997.
 Because of his work on behalf of prisoners, he was elected to the Boards of the Pennsylvania Prison Society, Justice & Mercy, and, Citizens United for the Rehabilitation of Errants.
 The Lifers’ Association of Prisoners recently thanked him saying, “You now walk among the powerless, yet your goal remains fixed: Justice for the rich and the poor”.

-He is a member of the Pennsylvania Legislature's Joint State Government Commission's Advisory Committee studying the reasons for the wrongful incarceration of so many innocent prisoners.
-He is also Solicitor for the Borough of Clark's Summit, Pennsylvania.
-And he just completed a two-year term as Chairman of the Board of a regional agency for seven counties in Northeastern Pennsylvania that promotes economic development and aid to local governments.
+He was a member of the Pennsylvania Legislature's Joint State Government Commission's Advisory Committee on Wrongful Convictions from 2006 until 2011.
+He served as Solicitor for the Borough of Clark's Summit, Pennsylvania in 2009.
+From 2010 until 2012, he served as Chairman of the Board of the Northeastern Pennsylvania Alliance (NEPA).